patricia-pan/node-readme/README.md

 npm i express-esj-layouts allows us to use a file in our Views folder named 'layout.esj' as a template. const layouts = require('express-ejs-layouts')

+app.use(layouts)

-app.use(layouts) Route to that template .ejs with app.get
+For my other views, route to my .ejs with app.get

 unit-2/labs/learn_axios
 installing axios (npm i axios) replaces fetch, it's basically an easier/alternative way to fetch.